 The University ensures investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.

-The institution ensures adequate trainings on required topics as promulgated by Title IX are made available to the Title IX coordinators, campus law enforcement officers, security personnel, and officials with authority to institute corrective measures.
+The institution ensures adequate trainings on required topics as promulgated by Title IX are made available to the Title IX coordinator, campus law enforcement officers, security personnel, and officials with authority to institute corrective measures.

 Training materials are made available publicly on the University’s website, or available upon request for inspection by members of the public.
 For more information, visit www.mcneese.edu/titleix.